SophiaPerzan/NarReddit-Script/README.md

 - **Video Overlays**: The script overlays the generated audio and subtitles onto a selected background video, creating a complete, ready-to-upload video.

+## Web Alternative: NarReddit Alpha

+Setting up NarReddit locally can be a hassle.
+From the challenge of obtaining a GPT-4 access to dealing with configurations and dependencies, there's a lot to manage.
+If you want a smoother experience, why not try the web alternative?
+We are excited to introduce [NarReddit Alpha](http://narreddit.com) – a web app that offers the same functionality without the setup complexities.
+It's currently in alpha, but give it a whirl and enjoy the convenience of online NarReddit!

 ## Setup